sh1vdatt/ai360/README.md

 - `src/` - Main source code
   - `components/` - Reusable UI components
   - `pages/` - Page components
-  - `styles/` - Tailwind CSS configuration
+  - `layout/` - Main structure wrapper
-- `config/` - Configuration files for Vite and Tailwind CSS
+  - `sections/` - Contains major standalone sections of the application
-- `assets/` - Images, fonts, and other media files
+  - `ui/` - Contains reusable, atomic UI components

 ### Architecture Overview
 The project follows a modular architecture where each major feature is broken down into reusable components.
 The `pages/` directory manages route-specific components, while `components/` contains UI elements that can be used throughout the app.
 Vite handles the bundling and development environment, and Tailwind CSS is integrated for styling.
 Configuration files are stored in the `config/` directory to manage settings efficiently.